aws-amplify/docs/cli/graphql.md

 **If you deployed your function using the 'amplify function' category**

 The Amplify CLI provides support for maintaining multiple environments out of the box.
 When you deploy a function via `amplify add function`, it will automatically add the environment suffix to your Lambda function name.
-For example if you create a function named **echo** using `amplify add function` in the **dev** environment, the deployed function will be named **echo-dev**.
+For example if you create a function named **echofunction** using `amplify add function` in the **dev** environment, the deployed function will be named **echofunction-dev**.
 The `@function` directive allows you to use `${env}` to reference the current Amplify CLI environment.

 ```
 type Query {